Jacqueline Crooks on voice and style

 Our founding goal was – and it still is – to honour outstanding fiction written by women and to promote the classics of tomorrow, today.
 So now, when so many are looking to stories to comfort, engage, console and cheer, a reminder that our 2020 longlist is full of thought-provoking, clever, moving, timely, challenging, joyous novels.

-Our fortnightly podcast will also continue to forge connections between generations of readers and writers, wherever they are.
-You can listen and subscribe here>
+Our weekly podcast will also continue to forge connections between generations of readers and writers, wherever they are.